Radio Interview with Lynda Cheldelin Fell and Angie Cartwright

 Q. Loss and grief are different for each person.
 Can you describe how it is for you?

-A. For me, one of the worst parts of loss is you loose someone who shared your past.
+A. For me, one of the worst parts of loss is you loose someone who shared pay for essays your past.
 You could say one word, make one gesture and they get it.
 So, when people say ‘a little bit of me died with him/her it’s not really metaphorical – it’s true.

 Q. Your keynotes and your writing is always funny and upbeat.

 A. Thanks for noticing that. (laughs) I guess I’m wired to be funny. lesotho It’s phenomenal to watch people shuffle into a room kind of drained and on the verge of tears and see them leave with a pep in their step.
 Too bad that doesn’t happen in my talks and workshops! (laughs)